microsoft/TemplateStudio/docs/pages/settings-codebehind.md

 But if you try and run it now you will get build errors as the code behind file hasn't been updated to add the new property and event handlers.

 ### Update the code behind file

+If using the Blank or NavigationView project types.

 In **SettingsPage.xaml.cs**, change the `OnNavigatedTo` method to be like this